ryantd42/NY-Legislative-Git/2023/A7563B-2023/bill.md

   May 25, 2023
   ___________

- Introduced  by  M.  of A. PHEFFER AMATO -- read once and referred to the Committee on Governmental  Employees  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee
+ Introduced  by  M. of A. PHEFFER AMATO, SHIMSKY, SILLITTI, DURSO, JONES, ARDILA, WEPRIN,  HEVESI,  COLTON,  AUBRY,  REILLY,  DeSTEFANO,  SIMON, BICHOTTE HERMELYN,  KIM,  BERGER,  SIMONE,  DAVILA, SEPTIMO, TAYLOR -- read once and referred to the Committee on Governmental  Employees  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee  --  recommitted  to  the  Committee  on Governmental  Employees  in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

  AN  ACT  to amend the retirement and social security law, in relation to death benefits for active New York city transit authority members

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 604-b of the retirement and social security law is amended by adding a new subdivision f to read as follows:
   F. DEATH BENEFITS.
 NOTWITHSTANDING ANY PROVISION OF LAW TO THE CONTRA- RY, WHERE A NEW YORK CITY TRANSIT AUTHORITY MEMBER WOULD HAVE BEEN ENTI- TLED TO A SERVICE RETIREMENT BENEFIT AT THE TIME OF THEIR DEATH BUT  HAD NOT  YET FILED FOR SUCH SERVICE RETIREMENT PURSUANT TO SUBPARAGRAPH (IV) OF PARAGRAPH ONE OF SUBDIVISION C OF THIS SECTION, AND WHERE SUCH  DEATH OCCURS ON OR AFTER THE EFFECTIVE DATE OF THIS SUBDIVISION, THE BENEFICI- ARY  OR BENEFICIARIES OF SUCH MEMBER MAY ELECT TO RECEIVE, IN A LUMP SUM OR ON AN ANNUITIZED BASIS, AN AMOUNT PAYABLE WHICH SHALL BE EQUAL TO THE PENSION RESERVE THAT WOULD HAVE BEEN ESTABLISHED HAD SUCH MEMBER RETIRED ON THE DATE OF THEIR DEATH.
   § 2.
 Notwithstanding any other provision of law to the contrary,  none of  the  provisions  of  this  act shall be subject to section 25 of the retirement and social security law.
   § 3.
 This act shall take effect immediately.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
-  SUMMARY  OF  BILL: This proposed legislation would amend Section 604-b of the Retirement and Social Security  Law  to  provide  an  alternative death  benefit for Transit Tier 4 and Tier 6 Special Plan members of the New York City Employees' Retirement System (NYCERS).
-  Effective Date: Upon enactment.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10259-04-3
- A. 7563--A  2

-  IMPACT ON BENEFITS: Currently, NYCERS Transit  members  are  generally entitled  to  a  lump  sum ordinary death benefit equal to a multiple of salary plus the return of  member  accumulated  contributions,  if  any.
- These  death  benefits are generally calculated as three times the final year's salary, and may be subject to salary caps and other reductions.
-  Under the proposed legislation, the ordinary death benefit for members who are otherwise eligible to receive a service retirement benefit based on  the provisions of a Transit Special Plan and die prior to retirement would be the greater of their current death benefit or the value of  the pension reserve that would have been established had they retired on the date  of  their  death.
-The pension reserve is the present value of all payments expected to be made on account of any  pension  or  benefit  in lieu  of  any  pension granted under provisions of law and computed upon the basis of adopted mortality tables with regular  interest  (inclusive of  accumulated  member  contributions,  if  any).
-This type of lump sum pension reserve death benefit  is  sometimes  referred  to  as  a  Death Gamble, and is afforded, in a similar form, to Tier 1 NYCERS members.
-  FINANCIAL  IMPACT  -  PRESENT VALUES: Based on the census data and the actuarial assumptions and methods described  herein,  the  enactment  of this  proposed  legislation  would  result in an increase in the Present Value of Future Benefits  and  the  present  value  of  future  employer contributions of approximately $32.7 million.
-  Under  the Entry Age Normal cost method used to determine the employer contributions to NYCERS, there would be  an  increase  in  the  Unfunded Accrued  Liability  (UAL) of approximately $24.5 million and an increase in the present value of future employer  Normal  Cost  of  approximately
- $8.2 million.
-  FINANCIAL  IMPACT  -  ANNUAL  EMPLOYER CONTRIBUTIONS: The enactment of this proposed legislation would result in an initial increase in  annual employer contributions of approximately $4.1 million which is the result of an increase in the Normal Cost in addition to the UAL payment.
-  New  UAL  attributable to benefit changes are generally amortized over the remaining working lifetime of those impacted by the benefit changes.
- The remaining working lifetime for this group is approximately 13  years and  the  increase  in UAL was therefore amortized over a 13-year period (12 payments under the One-Year  Lag  Methodology)  using  level  dollar payments.
-  CENSUS  DATA:  The  estimates presented herein are based on the census data used in the June 30, 2022 actuarial valuation of NYCERS  to  deter- mine the Preliminary Fiscal Year 2024 employer contributions.
-  The 35,623 NYCERS Transit Tier 4 and Tier 6 Special Plan members as of June  30,  2022  had an average age of approximately 48.7 years, average service of approximately 12.1 years, and an average salary  of  approxi- mately $88,300.
-  ACTUARIAL ASSUMPTIONS AND METHODS: The estimates presented herein have been  calculated based on the actuarial assumptions and methods used for the Preliminary Fiscal Year 2024 employer contributions of NYCERS.
-  For the purposes of this Fiscal Note, it is assumed that  the  changes would  be  reflected  for  the first time in the June 30, 2022 actuarial valuation of NYCERS used to determine employer contributions for  Fiscal Year 2024.
-  RISK  AND  UNCERTAINTY: The costs presented in this Fiscal Note depend highly on the realization of the actuarial assumptions used,  demograph- ics  of  the  impacted population, and other factors such as investment, contribution, and other risks.
-If actual experience deviates from  actu-
- A. 7563--A  3

- arial  assumptions,  the  actual costs could differ from those presented herein.
-  Costs  are also dependent on the actuarial methods used, and therefore different actuarial methods could produce different results.
+  LBD10259-06-4
+ A. 7563--B  2

+  SUMMARY: This proposed legislation would provide an alternative  death benefit for Transit Tier 4 and Tier 6 Special Plan members of NYCERS.

+  EXPECTED INCREASE (DECREASE) IN EMPLOYER CONTRIBUTIONS by Fiscal Year for the first 25 years ($ in Millions) Year  NYCERS
+  2025  4.1
+  2026  4.1
+  2027  4.1
+  2028  4.1
+  2029  4.1
+  2030  4.1
+  2031  4.1
+  2032  4.1
+  2033  4.1
+  2034  4.1
+  2035  4.1
+  2036  4.1
+  2037  0.9
+  2038  0.9
+  2039  0.9
+  2040  0.9
+  2041  0.9
+  2042  0.9
+  2043  0.9
+  2044  0.9
+  2045  0.9
+  2046  0.9
+  2047  1.0
+  2048  1.0
+  2049  1.0
+  Employer Contribution impact beyond Fiscal Year 2049 is not shown.
+  Projected contributions include future new hires that may be impacted.

+  The  increase  in  employer contributions will be allocated to the New York City Transit Authority.

+  INITIAL INCREASE (DECREASE) IN ACTUARIAL LIABILITIES as of June 30, 2023 ($ in Millions)
+  Present Value (PV)  NYCERS
+  PV of Benefits:  32.6
+  PV of Employee Contributions:  0.0
+  PV of Employer Contributions:  32.6
+  Unfunded Accrued Liabilities:  24.4

+  AMORTIZATION OF UNFUNDED ACCRUED LIABILITY
+  NYCERS
+  Number of Payments:  12
+  Fiscal Year of Last Payment:  2036
+  Amortization Payment:  3.2 M

+  Unfunded Accrued Liability increases were amortized over the  expected remaining  working  lifetime  of  those  impacted by the benefit changes using level dollar payments.
+ A. 7563--B  3

+  CENSUS DATA: The estimates presented herein are based  on  preliminary census  data  collected  as  of  June  30, 2023.
+The census data for the impacted population is summarized below.

+  NYCERS
+  Active Members
+  - Number Count:  36,819
+  - Average Age:  48.3
+  - Average Service:  11.6
+  - Average Salary:  90,200

+  IMPACT  ON  MEMBER  BENEFITS:  Currently,  NYCERS  Transit members are generally entitled to a lump sum  ordinary  death  benefit  equal  to  a multiple  of salary plus the return of member accumulated contributions, if any.
+These death benefits are generally calculated as three times the final year's salary  and  may  be  subject  to  salary  caps  and  other reductions.
+  Under the proposed legislation, the ordinary death benefit for members who  are  eligible to receive a service retirement benefit and die prior to retirement would be the greater of their current death benefit or the value of the pension reserve that would have been established  had  they retired on the date of their death.
+The pension reserve is the actuarial present value of all pension payments expected to be made had the member retired  for service.
+This type of lump sum pension reserve death bene- fit is sometimes referred to as a Death Gamble, and is  afforded,  in  a similar form, to Tier 1 NYCERS members.
+  ASSUMPTIONS  AND  METHODS:  The  estimates  presented herein have been calculated based on the Revised 2021 Actuarial Assumptions  and  Methods of the impacted retirement systems.
+In addition:
+  *  New  entrants were assumed to replace exiting members so that total payroll increases by 3% each year for NYC Transit members.
+New  entrant demographics were developed based on data for recent new hires and actu- arial judgement.
+  RISK  AND  UNCERTAINTY: The costs presented in this Fiscal Note depend highly on the actuarial assumptions, methods,  and  models  used,  demo- graphics  of  the  impacted population and other factors such as invest- ment, contribution, and other risks.
+If actual experience deviates  from actuarial  assumptions,  the  actual  costs  could  differ  from  those presented herein.
 Quantifying these risks is beyond the  scope  of  this Fiscal Note.
-  Not measured in this Fiscal Note are the following:
-  *  The  initial  additional  administrative  costs  to  implement  the proposed legislation.
+  This  Fiscal  Note  is intended to measure pension-related impacts and does not include other potential costs (e.g., administrative  and  Other Postemployment Benefits).
-  STATEMENT  OF  ACTUARIAL  OPINION:  I, Marek Tyszkiewicz, am the Chief Actuary for, and independent of, the New York  City  Retirement  Systems and  Pension  Funds.
-I am an Associate of the Society of Actuaries and a Member of the American Academy of Actuaries.
-I am a member of NYCERS but do not believe it impairs my objectivity and I  meet  the  Qualification Standards  of  the American Academy of Actuaries to render the actuarial opinion contained herein.
-To the  best  of  my  knowledge,  the  results contained  herein  have  been  prepared  in  accordance  with  generally accepted actuarial principles and  procedures  and  with  the  Actuarial Standards of Practice issued by the Actuarial Standards Board.
+  STATEMENT OF ACTUARIAL OPINION: Marek Tyszkiewicz and Gregory Zelikov- sky  are members of the Society of Actuaries and the American Academy of Actuaries.
+We are members of NYCERS but do not believe  it  impairs  our objectivity  and  we  meet  the  Qualification Standards of the American Academy of Actuaries to render the actuarial opinion  contained  herein.
+ To  the  best  of  our knowledge, the results contained herein have been prepared in accordance with generally accepted actuarial principles  and procedures  and  with  the Actuarial Standards of Practice issued by the Actuarial Standards Board.
-  FISCAL  NOTE  IDENTIFICATION:  This  Fiscal Note 2023-59 dated May 26, 2023 was prepared by the Chief Actuary for the New York City  Employees' Retirement  System.
-This  estimate  is intended for use only during the 2023 Legislative Session.
+  FISCAL NOTE IDENTIFICATION: This Fiscal Note 2024-45 dated  April  19, 2024  was prepared by the Chief Actuary for the New York City Retirement Systems and Pension Funds.
+This estimate is intended for use only during the 2024 Legislative Session.